Nikodem Sulik-Sarnowski: Biography

 Born August 15, 1893 in the village of Kamienna Stara near Sokółka, Sulik began his military career in the Russian Army, as the part of Poland where he was born belonged to the Russian Empire.
 In 1918, he became a member of Samoobrona Grodzienska, a Polish organization for Grodnian self-defence; on January 22, 1919, he was named commandant of the Białystok Rifle Regiment of the 1st Lithuanian–Belarusian Division.
 Sulik fought in the Polish-Soviet War, and took part in the Żeligowski's Mutiny, which resulted in capturing Wilno in September 1920.

 In the 1920s, Sulik served in the Polish Army and was frequently transferred between several infantry divisions.
 In the period September 1927 - February 1929, he was director of the Central School of the Border Guard.
 Transferred to Regional Office of Military Preparation in Toruń, he finally ended up in the Border Protection Corps (KOP) units located along eastern border of the Second Polish Republic.
 He served in the KOP in Stolpce, Baranowicze, and Sarny from October 1937 (see Sarny Fortified Area).

 After the Soviet invasion of Eastern Poland on September 17, 1939, Sulik commanded KOP units in several skirmishes with the advancing Red Army troops.
 He did not give up his weapons after the Battle of Kock, and joined the Polish resistance.
 In November 1939, he was nominated as deputy to Janysz Galadyk, commandant of Wilno district of the Service for Poland's Victory.
 On April 13, 1941, Sulik was arrested and subsequently tortured by the NKVD, but he was released just a few months later, under the Sikorski-Mayski Agreement.

-Sulik joined the Polish Armed Forces in the East, also called Anders' Army.
+Sulik joined the Polish Armed Forces in the East, specifically to Anders' Army.
 Sulik, promoted to general in 1944, was commandant of the 5th Eastern Borderlands Infantry Division during the Italian Campaign of 1943 to 1945.
 On July 23, 1944, he was awarded the Virtuti Militari; he received the Polonia Restituta posthumously.

 After the war, Sulik remained in the West, settling in London, where he died on January 14, 1954.
 He was buried at Brompton Cemetery, and on September 12, 1993, his and his wife's ashes were moved to his native village of Kamienna Stara.